 What is Freezer Burn?

-Everyday Einstein: Freezer burn is the dehydration or removal of water from our frozen foods.
+Ask Science: Freezer burn is the dehydration or removal of water from our frozen foods.
 When the water molecules in food are frozen into ice crystals, those ice crystals will leave the food’s surface in favor of the dry freezer air if the food is exposed to air.
 The ice leaves via a process called sublimation—the molecules go directly from a solid (the ice) to a gas (water vapor).
 So if you missed a spot in your saran wrap coverage or you didn’t get that lid on the ice cream all the way, those foods will be more vulnerable to freezer burn.

 Fluctuating temperatures in your freezer can also lead to freezer burn in even the best wrapped foods.
 Warmer temperatures will cause the ice crystals to melt, and if that water drips off the surface of the food, dehydration takes place.